Travel Visa Insurance

 - Client Zone: At HCCMIS, we recognize that policyholders do not always want to call a 1-800 number to change a small thing with your account.
 For that reason, we have created the Client Zone, which allows you to control and manage your account.
 You can view pre-trip destination information, search the provider networks, print new ID cards, and extend your policy.
 Through the Client Zone you can also view and access your visa letter.

-- Visa Letter: You may need to prove that you have actually purchased travel insurance, and the visa letter that HCCMIS provides you with will help you do that.
+- Visa Letter: You may need to prove that you have actually purchased travel insurance, and the visa letter that HCCMIS provides helps you do that.
 The letter not only states that you have an Atlas America insurance plan, but the visa letter also provides the effective dates of your coverage, your destination, passport number, and the amount of maximum coverage that you will have while you are traveling.

 - Travel Assistance: Traveling in an unfamiliar place can be difficult and a little intimidating.
 However, HCCMIS does its best to help you prepare for your adventure and to help out along the way.
 With travel assistance services like 24/7 customer service, travel warnings, lost luggage tracking, and provider referrals, you can rest easier on your travels to the U.S.